 - Cover containers of solvents.
 This can help to reduce solvent loss from evaporation and fugitive emissions of air pollutants and VOC.

-At Irving Weber Associates, Inc., we understand what it takes to run a successful Dry Cleaner, Commercial/Textile Service or Laundromat business, including investing in a comprehensive Fabricare Advantage Insurance Program to ensure that you are financially protected against legal claims.
+At Irving Weber Associates, Inc., we understand what it takes to run a successful Dry Cleaning Operation to ensure that you are financially protected against legal claims.
 Our program includes specialty coverages including Environmental and General Liability, Property, Site Pollution Liability, Boiler & Machinery, Business Auto, and many more.
 For a detailed look at how we can safeguard your business with a custom-tailored package, please contact our specialists today at (855) 764-7406.